Dust and Depression

-"That pretty much explains the Sellbots in one sentence."
-Ms. Bolt murmured as the doors whooshed open.
+"That pretty much explains the Sellbots in one sentence," Ms. Bolt murmured as the doors whooshed open.
 Evina saw how she was right.
 The entire building looked very old.
 It was surely as old as the V.P. himself, if not older than that.
-This place was probably around even before the cogs, if that was even possible.
+This place was probably around even before the cogs if that was possible.

-"If you think this is old," the little cog said, mysteriously answering Evina's thoughts, "Then you should see the First National Bank where the C.F.O. is.
+"If you think this is old," the little cog said, mysteriously answering Evina's thoughts, "then you should see the First National Bank where the C.F.O. is.
 And the old Courthouse of the Chief Justice has seen better days too.
-It's because of many reasons like this, that I am a noble Bossbot."
+It's because of many reasons like this that I am proud to be a noble Bossbot."

 The two of them marched up to a Two-Face behind the front desk.

 Ms. Bolt held her hand up to silence him.
-"We don't need any introduction; we just need to know where the engineering department is.
+"We don't need any introduction.
+Just tell us where the engineering department is."